Organizational Systems Learning Models

 LIOS Residential Learning Model

 LIOS residential programs in Seattle are rooted in self-development through integrated, rigorous course work pursued in seven (four to five day) residential conferences and one mini-conference during the first year and seven (four to five day) residential conferences during the second year.
 This model integrates experiential learning within a cohesive, constructed learning community.
+Click here to see the Seattle Campus Residential Academic Calendar.
 Both of the LIOS masters programs share this approach with a common, first-year curriculum.

 Experiential Learning involves the student as both scientist and participant in the systematic exploration of self, and self in relation to others.